awslabs/duvet/design/witness/decisions.md

 - The theorem tripwire: over the entire golden corpus and the vacuity fixture, no span's START line is an ordinary-comment or blank line of the matching checked-in sources.

+### The map is a projection

+The fact a prover producer derives is the consulted **span set** — parsed and retained per function in the producer's structure.
+The per-file line map delivered to the engine is the **anchor projection** of that fact: span start lines, chosen because the map's sole consumer is annotation-target membership (`target ∈ fill`), for which the projection is lossless.
+The map is NOT a claim that only those lines were consulted — it anchors, it does not bound.
+Three named future consumers need the fact, not the projection, and each extends the producer to deliver the retained spans rather than reinterpreting the line map:

+1. **LCOV-union comparison** — runtime maps are per-line execution facts; unioning them with anchor projections would silently mix semantics.
+2. **Strength-lattice work** — comparing `Consulted` against stronger rungs needs extents, not anchors.
+3. **Report phrasing about specific lines** — "did not consult line N" for a non-anchor N would be false as stated; today's output never says it (every executed-verb carries its strength qualifier, and per-line markers point only at annotation targets, which are anchors), and it stays that way by taking extents when the phrasing is wanted.

 Supersedes [Decision 18](#decision-18)'s extent-range fill.
 What survives of Decision 18: the closure *graph* insight — one solver